Allergies

 Can Mold Affect My Asthma?

 If you have a mold allergy and mold causes you to have asthma symptoms, you may have allergic asthma.
-With this condition, your immune system overreacts when you breathe in mold spores.

 Mold is an irritant as well as an allergen.
-That means mold spores in the air can cause irritation or inflammation even if you aren’t allergic to them.
+That means mold spores in the air can cause irritation or inflammation (swelling) even if you aren’t allergic to them.
 This can occur in your eyes, nose, sinuses, and lungs.

 To help you manage your asthma and allergies, it is important to reduce your exposure to mold.
 It may also prevent children in your home from developing asthma and/or allergic rhinitis.
 Common household molds are also linked to childhood asthma.1